Last Updated September 2018

 - We are most fortunate that many students attending UWE or Bristol University wish to continue their scouting whilst in Bristol but their period of engagement is of course finite.

 Twice a year the District undertakes a survey to establish the number of young people on Waiting Lists across the District.
-As at June 2017 the number waiting to join was 944 at all ages and includes almost 400 who are aged 4 and 5 (age 4 being the youngest we will register anyone to a Waiting List).
-Clearly this has implications for over 500 young people who currently have nowhere to go in their locality.
+As at June 2018 the number waiting to join was 895 (up from 852 at January) at all ages up to 14 and includes almost 400 who are aged 4 and 5 (age 4 being the youngest we will register anyone to a Waiting List).
+Clearly this has implications for almost 500 young people who currently have nowhere to go in their locality.
 (Scouting is first and foremost a local community facility hence travelling out of area would only serve to potentially deny places for other young people in their local area.)

 - However the most important thing is to get registered so that your child’s name can be recorded.
 Situations do change and some places when offered are not taken up as families have moved out of area or the young person has developed other interests.